DJDanl/cpp-docs.pt-br/docs/mfc/reference/cfontholder-class.md

 ### <a name="parameters"></a>Parâmetros

 *pNotify*<br/>
-Ponteiro para a fonte `IPropertyNotifySink` interface.
+Ponteiro para a interface da `IPropertyNotifySink` fonte.

 ### <a name="remarks"></a>Comentários